felipepiovezan/felipepiovezan.github.io/docs/about_me/README.md

 Hello!

-I'm a computer scientist and software engineer based in Toronto, Canada.
+I'm a computing scientist and software engineer based in Toronto, Canada.

 My main area of work is compilers - in the traditional sense of the word, not graph compilers - particularly on the front and middle-end, with the